The Department of Education and schools regularly use these acronyms.

 Kindergarten – the first formal year of schooling in NSW.
 Students can start Kindergarten at the beginning of the school year if they turn 5 on or before 31 July that year.
 By law, all children must be enrolled by their 6th birthday.

-KLAs – key learning areas are outlined in the NSW Education Act 1990.
+KLAs – key learning areas are outlined in the NSW Education Act 1990External link.
 KLAs incorporate syllabuses which teachers use to program their teaching and learning.